Weekend (weeknight?) braised beef

 Preparation

-- Preheat the oven to 400°F, with a middle rack, and set the brazier over medium heat.
+- Preheat the oven to 275°F, with a middle rack, and set the brazier over medium heat.
 Add oil partway through chopping.

-- Chop vegetables, cut beef into sections so that it can fit in your brazier.
+- Wash & chop vegetables except the potatoes; cut beef into sections so that it can fit in your brazier.
 Pat the beef dry.
 Salt now, if you want to; the salt will have been drawn into the meat by the time you start browning.
-Once the salt’s had some time to absorb, dredge the beef in flour so it’s well-coated.
+Optionally dredge the beef post-salting & resting in some flour.
+I’m lackadaisical about this step.

 - Once the oil’s shimmering, begin browning the chunked roast.
-Cook in batches, make sure to give each side time for coloration.
+Cook in batches, make sure to give each side time for maillard reaction.

 - With the roast out of the pan, pour off the fat and grease, and return about a tablespoon.
-The beef has almost certainly released some tallow.
-Bring the pan back up to heat, then add the veggies in a batch, give them a fast brown.
+The beef has almost certainly released some tallow, though top round may not offer much.
+Bring the pan back up to heat, then add all the vegetables (sans potatoes) in a batch, give them a fast brown.

-- Now that the veggies have had time to get some color, deglaze with the red wine, and settle the veggies into a single flat layer.
+- Now that the veggies have had time to get some color, add the tomato paste and stock concentrate; give it a moment to sizzle, then add the wine.
+Stir to deglaze the pan & really get all that fond up.
 (If using dry herbs, sprinkle them in now.)
-Set the cubed meat atop the veggies, then place the bouquet garni and the bay leaves in around and among the beef.
-Pour in broth until it’s about ¼"-½" up the sides of the chunked beef.
-Put the lid on the brazier, then put it in the oven.
+Nestle the chunked meat in amidst the veggies, then place the bouquet garni (if you’re using it) and the bay leaves in around and atop the beef.
+Pour in some more wine if necessary, though this should be about enough for this pan.
+It should be visibly partway up the sides of the chunks of meat.

-- Build a quick gravy once the meat is cooked.
-Remove the meat to a bowl and cover, then dissolve 1 tsp or a bit more potato starch in water, before adding to the cooking liquid.
-Optionally strain the vegetables out & re-add them later.
-Heat the liquid to a boil, then reduce to a simmer and stir until a glossy sauce coats the veggies.
-Re-add them if you removed them, and stir to coat.
-(Other additions: Worcestershire sauce, maybe a red wine vinegar.)
+- Optionally: Build a quick gravy once the meat is cooked.
+Remove the meat & vegetables to a bowl and cover, then dissolve 1 tsp or a bit more potato starch in water, before adding to the cooking liquid.
+Heat the liquid to a boil, then reduce to a simmer and stir until a glossy sauce forms.
+Serve separate; consider stirring in some Worcestershire sauce or Red Wine Vinegar for some acid in all the richness.

 Notes